infusionsoft/keap-sdk/sdks/v2/csharp/docs/TaskApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a id="updatetaskcustomfieldusingpatch"></a>
+<a id="updatetask"></a>
-# **UpdateTaskCustomFieldUsingPATCH**
+# **UpdateTask**
-> CustomFieldMetaData UpdateTaskCustomFieldUsingPATCH (string customFieldId, UpdateCustomFieldMetaDataRequest updateCustomFieldMetaDataRequest, List<string>? updateMask = null)
+> UpdateTaskResponse UpdateTask (string taskId, List<string>? updateMask = null, CreateUpdateTaskRequest? createUpdateTaskRequest = null)

-Update a Task's Custom Field
+Update a Task

-Updates a custom field of the specified type and options to the Task object.<br/>Note: Custom Fields for Tasks, Classic Appointments and Notes are combined.
+Updates a task with only the values provided in the request.
+This endpoint does not currently support updating Custom Field values.

 ### Example
 ```csharp